dhgrs/chainer-VQ-VAE/README.md

 A Chainer implementation of VQ-VAE( https://arxiv.org/abs/1711.00937 ).

 # Results
-Trained 165000 iterations on CMU ARCTIC.
-You can reproduce these results in Google Colaboratory.
+Trained about 63 hours with one 1080Ti (150000 iterations) on VCTK-Corpus.
+You can download pretrained model from [here](https://drive.google.com/open?id=1Ayy9NbpBoZCj1WVmwHGnUTG_jB2eonVU).

 Losses: